Dhanvantree

 Introduction

-In an endeavor to foster financial security and stability during retirement, the Government of India introduced the National Pension Scheme (NPS), a voluntary contribution scheme aimed at providing retirement benefits to citizens across the country.
-Designed to cultivate a culture of savings for retirement, NPS offers a range of features and benefits to individuals seeking to secure their future post-employment.
-Let’s explore the intricacies of the National Pension Scheme, including its objectives, types of accounts, interest rates, and eligibility criteria.
+To foster financial security and stability during retirement, the Government of India introduced the National Pension Scheme (NPS), a voluntary contribution scheme providing retirement benefits to citizens.
+Designed to cultivate a culture of retirement savings, it offers a range of features and benefits to individuals seeking to secure their future post-employment.
+Let’s explore its objectives, types of accounts, interest rates, and eligibility criteria.

 What is a National Pension Scheme (NPS)?